Universally the creation of straw art, in any form, requires very few tools.

 Disappointed with knives, the splitter below was designed by Anne Marie Choain of France.
 A highly respected straw artisan, she was dissatisfied with knives and other tools available to satisfy her requirements in her rye straw marquetry work.
-She created and patented her tool in 2005.
-Wishing to have a tool that was practical, multifunctional and complete.
+Patenting her tool in 2005, she created and patented a tool that was practical, multi-functional and complete.
 With her multi-splitter, of 2, 3, 4 and 6 fins in a dial formation she also combined a smoothing edge of Teflon to replace the use of a veneer hammer that would not mar the straw.
 This splitter is approximately 3 1/4 inches long, 2 1/8 inches wide and less than 1/2 inch thick and small enough to fit in the palm of of her hand.

 Another present day styled splitter is produced in Switzerland.
 It is called a torpedo splitter and is made of plastic and the 6 fins on the body of the tool are fixed.
 Similar in style to its earlier bone styled predecessor.
 The splitter is quite small at 2 inches in length.
 We have been unable as of yet to learn more about them.
 They produce varying sizes of splits depending on the material used.
 Wheat for thin splits and rye for wider splits.